Best hikes in Greece

 Greece, with hundreds of mountains and several thousand islands, offers the richest and most authentic hiking field in Europe.
 Countless kilometers of cobbled and natural paths run across every slope and gorge of Greece.
-The hiker has to choose between the E4 and E6 European Trails, several hiking networks certified by the European Ramblers Association, such as the Menalon Trail and the Andros Routes, numerous other local hiking networks, like in Santorini or Sifnos islands, and an endless variety of signposted paths, leading to peaks, villages, monuments, lighhouses and other magical destinations.
+The hiker has to choose between the E4 and E6 European Trails, several hiking networks certified by the European Ramblers Association, such as the Menalon Trail and the Nestos-Rodopi Trail, numerous other local hiking networks, like in Sifnos island and Pelion, and an endless variety of signposted paths, leading to peaks, villages, monuments, beaches, lighthouses and other magical destinations.

 The landscape of Santorini is a unique marriage of wild stone sculpture with the little touches that sing the history of human civilization: Minoan undercut dwellings, Venetian towers, white chapels and old windmills are counting the milleniums like hours.